CAPABILITY · OPS & BACK-OFFICE

 Use cases

-- A residential HVAC contractor tracks weekly job revenue, open estimates, aged receivables, and technician utilization — the owner uses the brief to decide whether to push the sales team on pending proposals or hold based on current backlog.
+- A residential HVAC contractor tracks weekly job revenue, open estimates, aged receivables, and technician utilization.
+The owner uses the brief to decide whether to push the sales team on pending proposals or hold based on current backlog.

 What’s included